-Personal Injury Attorneys Helping Bikers Get Compensated
+Personal Injury Attorneys Helping Injured Bikers

 Motorcyclists are five times more likely to be injured in an accident than a passenger riding in a car.
 For obvious reasons, a motorcycle rider is more vulnerable in an accident than someone riding in an automobile.
 The number of fatal motorcycle deaths has been going up in recent years.
 Motorcycle accident fatalities increased by more than 50% from 2001 to 2008.
 According to statistics from 2011, nearly one in five traffic deaths was a motorcyclist.
 According to statistics from the Centers for Disease Control (CDC), in 2008, the number of crash-related deaths involving cars reached an all-time low in the United States.
 At the same time, however, the number of crash-related deaths involving motorcyclists reached an all-time high.

-Causes of Motorcycle Accidents
+Causes Of Motorcycle Accidents

 Automobile drivers often do not pay attention to motorcyclists in the same manner that they pay attention to other vehicles on the road.
 This can lead to motorcyclists being suddenly cut off by automobiles, resulting in serious auto accidents.
-A motorcycle can end up being in the “blind spot” of another vehicle.
+A motorcycle can end up being in the blind spot of another vehicle.
 When the other vehicle changes lanes without looking, the motorcyclist can be injured.
 Many automobile drivers harbor a misperception that motorcycle riders are reckless and are usually the ones at fault when an accident occurs.
 The statistics, however, indicate that just the opposite is true.
-A motorcycle safety study initiated by the Department of Transportation National Highway Safety Administration examined over 900 motorcycle accident scenes.
-The authors concluded that two-thirds of accidents between an automobile and a motorcycle occurred when the automobile driver failed to see the approaching motorcycle and violated the motorcycle rider’s right-of-way.
+A motorcycle safety study initiated by the Department of Transportation National Highway Traffic Safety Administration examined over 900 motorcycle accident scenes.
+The authors concluded that two-thirds of accidents between an automobile and a motorcycle occurred when the automobile driver failed to see the approaching motorcycle and violated the motorcycle rider’s right of way.
 This same study also found that the use of helmets significantly reduced the risk of brain injury and death.

-Serious Injuries Caused in Motorcycle Accidents
+Serious Injuries Caused In Motorcycle Accidents

-Personal Attention to Your Motorcycle Accident Case
+Personal Attention To Your Motorcycle Accident Case

 Your case will get the attention it deserves.
 We do not take dozens of cases like other personal injury law firms.
 Nor do we advertise on television or the radio.
 We believe that the best results are achieved by only accepting a limited number of cases and giving those cases the attention that is warranted.
 When you call us, your call will be returned by an attorney, not a paralegal or a secretary.
-Once your case is filed, all of the attorneys in our firm will be intimately familiar with the status of your case, and we will keep you informed about what is going on.
+Once your case is filed, all the attorneys in our firm will be intimately familiar with the status of your case, and we will keep you informed about what is going on.
 You will not get lost in the shuffle.

-Call us today at 303-800-3168 to discuss whether or not you have a injury case.
+Call us today at 303-800-3168 to discuss whether you have an injury case.

-Steps to Take if You Have Been Injured in a Motorcycle Accident
+Steps To Take If You Have Been Injured In A Motorcycle Accident

-If you have been in motorcycle accident, there are certain steps that you can take to help your case against the negligent driver who caused the accident:
+If you have been in a motorcycle accident, there are certain steps that you can take to help your case against the negligent driver who caused the accident:

 - Do not sign anything before you talk to an attorney.
 Insurance company representatives may try to get you to sign documents when it is clearly not in your best interest to do so.
 In order to protect your rights and ensure that you are fairly compensated, you should contact an experienced Colorado car accident attorney before signing anything.
 In addition, insurance company representatives may ask you to give a recorded statement to them.
 Do not do so unless you have consulted with an experienced personal injury attorney first.